Spare Strategy Analysis and Design for Mega Satellite Constellations Using Markov Chain

 \subsection{Numerical Validation Results}

 As noted in our earlier work \cite{han2024analysis}, the proposed analysis can lose accuracy when the i.i.d. assumption for parking orbits breaks down.
-This occurs if parking spares are out of stock for extended periods, which typically happens when the satellite failure rate exceeds the replenishment capacity and disrupts the conventional saw‐tooth stock profile.
-Consequently, the heuristic threshold $\mathbb{P}(X_\text{p} = 0) < 1/(N_{\text{sat}_\text{p}}+1)$, derived from an even‐distribution assumption, is used here to select valid cases for comparison.
+This occurs if parking spares are out of stock for extended periods, which typically happens when the satellite failure rate exceeds the replenishment capacity and disrupts the conventional saw-tooth stock profile.
+Consequently, the heuristic threshold $\mathbb{P}(X_\text{p} = 0) < 1/(N_{\text{sat}_\text{p}}+1)$, derived from an even-distribution assumption, is used here to select valid cases for comparison.

-The fidelity of the analytical framework is confirmed by the results summarized in Table~\ref{tab:error_list}, which show a 95th percentile error of less than 1\% across all performance metrics.
-The minor deviations between the analytical and simulated results are attributed to the statistical noise inherent in the Monte Carlo method and the model's i.i.d. assumption for the parking orbits.
-It should be noted that the relative errors for $M_\text{p}$ and $S_\text{c}$ are larger than for $M_\text{c}$, which is a known effect of using relative error metrics on quantities with small nominal values.
-The overall validity of the method is further demonstrated in Fig.~\ref{fig:worst_case_result}, which shows a close alignment of the probability distributions for a representative case near the maximum error level.
+The test results are summarized in Table~\ref{tab:error_list}.
+For error computation, relative error is used for $M_\text{c}$, $M_\text{p}$, and $S_\text{c}$, while absolute error is used for $\mathbb{P}(X_\text{p} = 0)$.
+The fidelity of the analytical framework is confirmed by the results, which show a 95th percentile error of less than 1\% across all performance metrics.
+The minor deviations between the analytical and simulated results are attributed to the model's i.i.d. assumption for the parking orbits and the statistical noise inherent in finite-duration Monte Carlo simulations.
+The higher relative errors reported for $M_\text{p}$ and $S_\text{c}$ compared to $M_\text{c}$ are primarily an artifact of their small nominal values, which is a known characteristic of the relative error metric.
+The overall validity of the method is further demonstrated in Figs.~\ref{fig:worst_case_result_c} and~\ref{fig:worst_case_result_p}, which show a close alignment of the constellation- and parking-orbit state distributions for a representative near-worst-case test case.

-In terms of computational cost, the proposed method offers a significant advantage.
-The full Monte Carlo simulation required approximately several hours to complete each test case, whereas the analytical framework produced a solution in under a second using appropriate numerical techniques.
-The method is therefore both accurate and highly efficient, making it suitable for use as the inner loop in an optimization process.
+In terms of computational cost, the full Monte Carlo simulation required several hours to complete each test case, whereas the proposed method produced a solution in under a second.
+This demonstrates that the proposed method is both accurate and efficient, making it suitable for use as an inner loop in the optimization process.